Last Updated on

 Where could I outline?

-I hope that I have convinced you that you need to outline your story, ANY story that you want to write.
+I hope that I have convinced you that you could benefit from outlining your story.

 However, I do believe that there’s a phase BEFORE that.